Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

 The State page on the Data Tools is similar to the National page in that it provides an overview of performance across NHQDR measures and by measure areas and topics.
-In addition, it provides an overview of a State’s overall performance and a State’s performance for each topic.
-This approach allows the user to see each State’s areas of strengths and weaknesses at a glance.
+In addition, it provides an overview of a State’s overall performance and a state’s performance for each topic.
+This approach allows the user to review each state’s areas of strengths and weaknesses.
 This section provides two types of comparative information:

 2. State Snapshot comparisons with national estimates

-Users begin by selecting a State from the State filter drop-down box (Figure 8).
+Users begin by selecting a state from the state filter drop-down box (Figure7).

 return to the top of this section